srbarrios/FailTale/README.md

     * **Explanation:**
         * `-d`: Runs the container in detached mode (background).
         * `--rm`: Automatically removes the container when it stops.
+        * `--net=host`: Uses the host network stack, allowing the container to access the host's network directly.
         * `-p 11434:11434`: Maps port 11434 (Ollama) inside the container to port 11434 on your host.
         * `-p 5050:5050`: Maps port 5050 (Flask server) inside the container to port 5050 on your host.
         * `-v ~/.ssh/id_rsa:/root/.ssh/id_rsa:ro`: **Crucial step.** Mounts your local private SSH key into the container at `/root/.ssh/id_rsa` in read-only mode (`:ro`).